ashaypatel/ad-brain-regions-study/02_ambient_correction/README.md

    </details>

 3. **Use CellBender filtered bc matrices for ALL downstream analysis** If the above steps are performed correctly, there should be a directory (named after the 10X_ID) for each sample in a cellbender_results folder.
-Inside each diretory their should be a filtered bc matrix file that will now be used for ALL downstream analysis.
+Inside each diretory there should be a filtered bc matrix file that will now be used for ALL downstream analysis.
 Ensure correct paths and files are used. **Remember CellBender does not create its own directory for each sample like Cell Ranger.** While
    ```bash
    bash cellbender_array.sh
    ```